 Natural gas is a fossil energy source that forms deep beneath the Earth's surface.
 It can be classified into conventional and unconventional natural gas by way of production.
 Conventional natural gas is trapped in reservoirs in the porous rock which is easy to produce by using traditional drilling methods, while unconventional natural gas, such as shale gas and tight gas, is natural gas that forms in reservoirs with very low permeability compared to conventional reservoirs which cannot be extracted economically through traditional drilling methods.
-Special drilling methods such as horizontal drilling followed by hydraulic fracturing are necessary to achieve economic production of unconventional natural gas.
-Natural gas can also be classified based on transportation methods, namely piped natural gas, liquefied natural gas, and compressed natural gas.
+Special drilling methods such as horizontal drilling followed by hydraulic fracturing are necessary to achieve economic production of unconventional natural gas, liquefied natural gas, and compressed natural gas.